-The discussions on free will in this chapter by Libet and Wegner has been alarming by far as they contradict the conviction many people hold of their actions (Mele, 2008).
+The discussions on free will in this chapter by Libet and Wegner has by far has been alarming as they contradict the conviction many people hold of their actions.
 Libet's and Wegner's argument intends to expose our lack of initiation and inadequate control often when we strongly believe we act freely.

 Their remarks, already, seem to deny the conventional notion of free will any plausibility.
 The next chapter will expose the fallouts of Libet's and Wegner's positions and discuss the philosophical implications of their accounts.